migrateshop/mega-update-ecommerce-marketplace/README.md

-<h1 align="center"> Establish Your eCommerce Website With Our Amazon Clone Script </h1>
+<h1 align="center"> Migrateshop Announce a Mega update on all our eCommerce WordPress Themes! </h1>

 Hello everyone!